 Also, a lot of people treat exercise as a short-term thing that can be done away with once its purpose is fulfilled.
 I’m a firm believer of working out the whole year around.
 Maintaining a uniform body weight throughout is much healthier than drastically fluctuating from one number to another.
 It is (and should be) a lifetime thing.
 Ultimately it zeroes down to fitness, and this is what I want to bring forward to people.

 There is so much variety with respect to exercises today.
-There’s options beyond the gym.
+There are options beyond the gym.
 You need a blend of everything; you need to have a certain amount of flexibility to avoid injuries.
-You need to have decent amount of strength and stamina so that you can execute those exercises (Read more about strengthening the core).
+You need to have a decent amount of strength and stamina so that you can execute those exercises.
 There are different stages of fitness, you might be at the lower level of fitness and still be fit.
 But you can always grow from wherever you are.

 Thankfully, mindsets with regards to fitness have started changing in a positive way.
 People actually come to me to work on their fitness levels because they feel like being fit and strong, and that makes me really happy.
 It’s taken some time to get here, but it’s a step in the right direction and I can definitely work with that.